Switzerland Skating & Biking Adventure

 What's Included?

-- All of your dinners and breakfasts are included.
+• All breakfasts and all but one dinner are included.
 Gratuity for these meals is also included.
 In general, we leave lunches open so that you have time to explore and enjoy the local flavors en route.

 Weather

-The average high temperature in July is a pleasant 74 degrees.
-It does rain in the area all year long, with the summer months often seeing the wettest days, so be prepared!
+The average high temperature in August is a pleasant 74 degrees.
+It does rain in the area all year long, with the summer months often seeing the wettest days—hopefully less in August, but be prepared!

 Physical Activity